LE-WH/oop-snake/README.md

 - Different sounds for different events.
 - Changing background color, opening grid, and changing grid color.
 - An option interface to change the settings.

-A project from the OOP class COMP130135.04 in Fudan Univ.

 You can just download the codes and run main.exe to immediately play it.